 Trans Student Educational Resources was co-founded in 2011 by Eli Erlick and Alex Sennello, two 16-year-old transgender women, as Trans Student Equality Resources.
 It was and remains the only national organization run by young transgender people.
-TSER was originally envisioned as an organization for creating safer schools through youth-led action, much of which focused on policy.
+TSER was originally envisioned as an organization for creating safer schools through youth-led action.
+During our early years, much of our work focused on policy.
 Since this time, we have hugely expanded our efforts in scope and scale to encompass many programs and services.
-We have reached tens of millions of people around the world with our resources alongside having directly educated thousands through workshops, speeches, and events.

-In 2013, we collaboratively launched our successful infographic series that expanded our reach to millions of people around the world.
+In 2013, graphic designer Landyn Pan joined our organization to help create our successful infographic series that expanded our reach to millions of people around the world.
 These graphics covered a wide range of topics pertinent to trans youth around the country.

-In 2014 we changed “equality” in our name to educational, recognizing that equality will not liberate us but actually reinforce systems of white supremacy, transphobia, and injustice.
-Late that same year we began accepting donations and quickly growing in structure as we received the Peace First Prize, our first foundation grant.
+In 2014 we changed “equality” in our name to educational, recognizing that equality will not be enough to liberate our community.
+Often, equality reinforces systems of white supremacy, transphobia, and injustice.
+Instead, we support a transformative practice of building broad structural change.
+That same year we began accepting donations and quickly growing in structure as we received the Peace First Prize, our first foundation grant.
 We also released The Gender Unicorn, our most viral infographic and teaching tool that revolutionized how people think about gender.

-In 2015, we released our first policy publication, a Model Admissions Policy on Transgender Students at Women’s Colleges, which is now used around the world as a guide for single-gender institutions.
-We additionally began releasing statements, gathering resources, and mobilizing on a variety of issues facing marginalized communities including police, Black Lives Matter, and equality, thanks to our new program director, Harper Rubin.
-We also launched our first scholarships.
+In 2015, we released our first policy publication, a Model Admissions Policy on Transgender Students at Women’s Colleges.
+This police is still used around the world as a guide for single-gender institutions.
+We additionally began releasing ongoing press releases, gathering resources, and mobilizing on a variety of issues facing marginalized communities including police, Black Lives Matter, and equality, thanks to our new program director, Harper Rubin.